Ottmar Hitzfeld: First spell

 In 1998, Hitzfeld was hired by Germany's most successful club, Bayern Munich.
 In his first year, he led the club to renewed championship glories, winning the league title by 15 points, a record margin.
 However, the club lost the DFB-Pokal final to Werder Bremen on penalties.
 Most important was their run to the Champions League final.
 The final is remembered for the dramatic Manchester United comeback inside the injury time period.
 Trailing 1–0, United scored two goals in stoppage time, condemning Bayern to a stunning defeat.
 They had also won the DFB-Ligapokal.

 In the next season, domestic success was improved upon with Bayern winning the double.
 After winning by a record margin last season, Bayern won on a heartbeat finish this season.
 They had won the league on a tiebreaker.
 Hitzfeld's team depended on the neighbours from Unterhaching, a suburb of Munich, to beat Bayer Leverkusen on the last day play to secure the title.
 The DFB-Pokal final was won against Bremen, the team which beat Bayern in the previous final.
-In the Champions League, Bayern was stopped in the semifinal by eventual winners Real Madrid.
+In the Champions League, Bayern was stopped in the semi-final by eventual winners Real Madrid.

 In the 2000–01 season, Hitzfeld led Bayern not only to the league championship hat-trick, but once again into the Champions League final, defeating winner in previous two editions: Manchester United and defending champions Real Madrid en route (1-3 on aggregate, 1-0 away, 2-1 home).
 This time, the side from Munich prevailed, though it took a penalty shoot-out against Valencia.
 This made Hitzfeld only the second coach after Ernst Happel to win the major European trophy with two teams.